pme123/scala-telegrambot4s/README.md

 So for this workshop, or examples in general **Polling** is the way to go.
 ## Hello User Bot
+(Here the [Solution Branch](https://github.com/pme123/scala-telegrambot4s/tree/add-hello-bot) if you have problems)

 Let's greet the Bot and it should return that with a personalized greeting.

 * Create a Scala object in the bots package: `HelloBot`